CrisisCleanup/crisiscleanup-sprites/README.md

 for each output variant of the icon in the final sprite
 - The gradient of the icon *is* important, and will be used in all output variants.
-- The icon should be a `.png`, and be less than-or-equal to 32 pixels tall and 27 pixels wide (the extra margin in width is used to add the colorblind indicators)
+- The icon should be a `.png`, and be less than-or-equal to 32x32 pixels. **Note that with colorblindness indicators added, the width of the final variants may be as much as 37 pixels.**

 ## Changing the appearance of the produced icons